 Overview

-The aforesaid two types of evidence are triangulated to ascertain student achievement of GAs under the University’s learning environment of offering Best Student Experience (BSE), this in turn, can help inform the University of quality assurance and enhancement in learning and teaching.
+The aforesaid two types of evidence are triangulated to ascertain student achievement of GAs under the University’s learning environment of offering Best Student Experience (BSE), which in turn, can help inform the University of quality assurance and enhancement in learning and teaching.

 Evidence Collection for Quality Assurance Evidence Collection for Quality Assurance